wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-09-13-universal-interpreter-part-2.md

 }
 ```

+It would of course be even more compact without the signatures, but then we'd have no information about the encoded type.

 We could of course use this type directly, but instead I want to look at how we can convert between `Term` and `TermBB`.

 As before, we create our little helpers.
-Each of the functions below is a constructor wich generates the `TermBB` instance for the corresponding alternative in the `Term` algebraic data type.
-When Raku's macro language is more developed, we will be able to generate these automatically.
+Each of the functions below is a constructor which generates the `TermBB` instance for the corresponding alternative in the `Term` algebraic data type.
+(When Raku's macro language is more developed, we will be able to generate these automatically.)

 ```perl6
 sub VarBB(Str \s --> TermBB) {